croz-ltd/dpcmder/README.md

 ## Diff command ('d' key)

-Diff command in dpcmder is in latest code by default mapped to diff command.
+Diff command in dpcmder is in the latest version by default mapped to diff command.
-Before it was mapped to ldiff command which is not an existing Linux command but one simple script which should be created by dpcmder user which combines "diff" and "less" commands because dpcmder relies on all external commands to "take over" controll from dpcmder and not give controll back until user quits those external commands.
+Before it was mapped to ldiff command which is not an existing Linux command but one simple script which should be created by dpcmder user which combines "diff" and "less" commands because dpcmder relies on all external commands to "take over" control from dpcmder and not give control back until the user quits those external commands.
-If "diff" command is used it is executed twice and is not using all diff flags which ensures best possible output (for example "-r" - recursive) - for that reason warning is produced in dpcmder status bar.
+If "diff" command is used it is executed twice and is not using all diff flags which ensures the best possible output (such as "-r" - recursive) - for that reason warning is produced in the dpcmder status bar.

 For best results create executable ldiff script in $PATH (for example /usr/local/bin/ldiff) with something like: